 The leading Pascall products in 1974 included Eclairs, Murraymints, bon-bons, fruit pastilles and marshmallows.
 Many of its sweets were sold in shops direct from the jar.

 Cadbury branded all of its fruit sweets under the Pascall name, and was introducing new Pascall branded products into the late 1990s.

 Cadbury divested its British sugar sweets subsidiary to Tangerine Confectionery for £52 million in 2008.

-In the UK, Pascall products, such as bon-bons, have since been rebranded under the Bassett’s name.
-Pascall remains a major brand in Australia and New Zealand, where it remains as the sugar confectionery arm of Cadbury.
+Pascall products, such as bon-bons, have since been rebranded under the Bassett’s name in the UK.
+Pascall remains a major brand in Australia and New Zealand, where the brand survives as the sugar confectionery arm of Cadbury for that region.